What are Hotronic Boot Heaters?

 - Expect imperceptible heat in your boots, rather than fireplace warmth.

 It is important to remember these factors when using and caring for your electric ski boot warmers.
-Taking them into consideration will help keep your batteries well maintained and your feet warm.
+Taking the above into consideration will help keep your batteries well maintained and your feet warm.

 The charging process should then take about three hours or less.
 Remove the batteries from the charger before storing them and store them unattached from the heating elements as well.
 Do not store the batteries below 32 degrees or above 105 degrees, as this will harm the batteries.
 When you’re ready to begin using your heating system again, perform a battery pack conditioning charge for 24 to 72 hours uninterrupted.
 This will allow for a fuller charge and keep your feet warm for a longer amount of time.
 You’re now ready to tackle the cold weather!